 NYC Fire Museum displays Hindenburg's insurance policy

 A New York City museum's collection includes the insurance policy written for the Hindenburg, which exploded over New Jersey 80 years ago this weekend.
-The Daily News reports officials at the New York City Fire Museum in lower Manhattan unveiled the document Thursday, two days before the 80th anniversary of the Hindenburg disaster.
+A New York City museum's collection includes the insurance policy written for the Hindenburg, which exploded over New Jersey 80 years ago this weekend.

 |Title